 others to your cold.

-or chicken soup will help relieve a stuffy nose and head.
+or soup with a lot of broth—help relieve a stuffy nose and head.

 a humidifier in your bedroom and take hot showers to relieve a stuffy nose and